Thought Leadership

 With many banks looking to develop partnerships and offerings in the fintech space, it is important for businesses to work with experienced providers who understand the unique challenges and opportunities of the industry.

 At Softjourn, we have the knowledge and experience needed to help our clients succeed in this fast-paced and dynamic space, offering higher rates of innovation and delivery.
-If you are looking to stay ahead of the curve and make the most of the BaaS trend, we encourage you to get in touch us and explore what financial development services we have to offer.
+If you are looking to stay ahead of the curve and make the most of BaaS, we encourage you to get in touch with us and discover what financial development services we can offer you.

 1. What the hell is Banking as a Service?
 And what is it not?
 Finextra